LBL-EESA/TECA/doc/rtd/developer.rst

     }

-The dispatch macros have substantially simplified the type selection process.
-The macro expands into a sequnce of conditions one for each supported type with the user provided code applied to each type.
+Notice, that the dispatch macros have substantially simplified the type selection process.
+The macro expands into a sequence of conditions one for each supported type with the user provided code applied to each type.

-To perfrom the casts and declare pointers we need to know the array's type Not shown yet is how inside the user provided code one can know the type that was found.
-This is done through a sieries of type aliases that are defined inside each expansion.
-The aliases defined in the following table are used to know the detected element type as well as a number of other useful compound types derived from it.
+When using the dispatch macros, in order to perfrom the casts and declare pointers we need to know the array's type.
+This is done through a sieries of type aliases that are defined inside each expansion of the macro.
+The following aliases give us the detected element type as well as a number of other useful compound types derived from it.

 +-----------+---------------------------------------------------+
 | **Alias** | **Description**                                   |